hitaishi4/BA870_Financial_Analytics/README.md

 This project demonstrates that **traditional financial analysis and modern machine learning are complementary**, not competitive, in bankruptcy prediction.
 The Altman Z-Score's enduring relevance, combined with the enhanced discrimination of ML models, provides financial analysts with a powerful toolkit for risk assessment.

 Our findings reaffirm the critical role of fundamental financial ratios in bankruptcy prediction while highlighting opportunities for enhanced accuracy through machine learning approaches.

+## Reference
+The dataset used in this project came from Kaggle and this is the link: https://www.kaggle.com/datasets/utkarshx27/american-companies-bankruptcy-prediction-dataset